bshalem/kwp/README.md

 The single file to download the entire data is [kwp.json](kwp.json).

 # Paper
-Motivation for simple interpreted queries, data construction and analyses are available in our companion paper *Neural Sequence Modeling in Physical Language Understanding* in NCTA 2019. (oral)
+Motivation for simple interpreted queries, data construction and analyses are available in our companion paper

+- Avi Bleiweiss. *Neural Sequence Modeling in Physical Language Understanding*.
+In NCTA, 2019. (oral)

 ### Citation
+If you use the KWP dataset as part of your work, please cite:

     @inproceedings{bleiweiss-ncta19,
-        author = {Bleiweiss,Avi},
+        author = {Bleiweiss, Avi},
         title = {Neural Sequence Modeling in Physical Language Understanding}, booktitle = {NCTA},
         year = {2019},